-The Miracle Box is your route to an easier pregnancy, a shorter labour, and a quicker return to your pre-pregnancy body or better!
+The Miracle Box is your ally to achieve an easier pregnancy, a shorter labour and a quicker return to your pre-pregnancy body - or better!

-- Can be used post pregnancy as an exercise ball
+- Also ideal post-pregnancy as an exercise ball

 - Available in 2 sizes

 - The ball needs to be inflated fully in order for it to reach its full size

 - Depending on the room temperature, the ball may need to be inflated over a few days whilst the rubber warms up and stretches to get to full size

 - The 55cm ball is suitable for women 5’5” and under

 - The 65cm ball is suitable for women 5’6” and above

 If you are Pregnant, why have a Birthing/Exercise Ball?

 Unless there are medical reasons to avoid it, pregnant women can and should try to exercise moderately for at least 30 minutes a day, 3-4 times a week.
 Birthing Balls, commonly known as an Exercise Ball, Gym Ball, Swiss Ball or Fitness Balls, are great for relieving discomfort during pregnancy.